Naresea/splittermond4foundry/README.md

 The system now also supports importing player characters from Genesis.
 Just export the character from Genesis as JSON and right click on a newly created actor in Foundry.
-While I implemented this import today I realized that some fields are missing in my data model.
-For example I didn't know that shields could have a BEH (handicap) value and an Active Defense bonus.
-.... and while recording the video below I realized that I forgot about importing the moon signs.
-I'll fix that with the next update. :)

 https://user-images.githubusercontent.com/64911281/113516764-ff2f4e00-9573-11eb-8d7b-a85a78610e6a.mp4